 Further Reflections are instructor-led, multi-session virtual courses held on Zoom for small discussion groups.

-Dr. Mark Reimers works as a computational neuroscientist: he studies brain function by applying statistical methods to look for patterns in large-scale recordings of brain activity and behavior.
-He applies these methods to understand normal memory function and shed light on mental illness.
-Dr. Reimers has worked at the US National Institutes of Health, the Karolinska Institute in Stockholm, and at the Virginia Institute for Psychiatric and Behavioral Genetics in Richmond, and now does research and teaches at Michigan State University.
-His broader aim is to ground our understanding of the mind in the facts of biology.
+Dr. Mark Reimers is a quantitative neuroscientist at Michigan State University, whose research aims to elucidate how dynamic brain activities give rise to thoughts and feelings in people and animals.
+Dr. Reimers has worked at the US National Institutes of Health, the Karolinska Institute in Stockholm, at the Virginia Institute for Psychiatric and Behavioral Genetics and at Michigan State University.
+His broader aim is to ground our understanding of feeling and thought in the facts of biology.